 Registration is a formal written procedure, which represents both a financial and an academic commitment.
 The obligations, which a student incurs by registration, remain unless the University cancels the course, or the student officially withdraws from the course.
-Auto registration does not apply to Veteran Administration students.

 Although the faculty advisor and professional advisors will help the student choose appropriate courses, the students are responsible for fulfilling all requirements.
 Degrees and/or certificates will be awarded only if all requirements are met.